elsei123/test/README.md

 # Mind Challenge

 Project Description
-Mind Challenge is an interactive web application designed to test your knowledge on various topics through a quiz.
-The goal is to provide a fun and educational experience for users, allowing them to assess and expand their knowledge on a variety of subjects.
+Mind Challenge is an interactive web application designed to test users' knowledge on a wide array of topics through a dynamic quiz format.
+The application is built using HTML, CSS, and JavaScript, providing a seamless and engaging user experience.
+The primary goal of Mind Challenge is to offer an enjoyable and educational platform where users can challenge themselves and learn new information across various subjects.

+The application is designed with a focus on user experience (UX) and accessibility.
+It ensures that users of all abilities can navigate and interact with the quiz effortlessly.
+The user interface (UI) is clean, intuitive, and responsive, adapting to different screen sizes to provide an optimal experience on desktops, tablets, and mobile devices.

 <img width="1004" alt="Captura de ecrã 2024-05-28, às 03 23 31" src="https://github.com/elsei123/test/assets/164704332/a8746a3c-2238-4df8-8db3-418050872f0c">

+## Key Features:

+### Interactive Quiz:
+- Users can start the quiz by entering their username and answering a series of multiple-choice questions.
+Feedback is provided instantly after each question, indicating whether the selected answer is correct or incorrect.

+### Score Tracking:
+ - The application keeps track of the user's score throughout the quiz and displays the final score at the end, offering a sense of achievement and encouraging repeated plays.

+### Responsive Design:
+- The layout adjusts gracefully to different screen sizes, ensuring a consistent and pleasant user experience on all devices.

+## User Interaction Flow:

+### Introduction Screen:
+- Upon visiting the site, users are greeted with an introduction screen where they can enter their username and start the quiz.
+### Quiz Screen:
+- Users answer a series of questions presented one at a time.
+Each question comes with multiple answer choices.
+Users select an answer by clicking on a button.
+### Feedback:
+- After selecting an answer, immediate feedback is given.
+Correct answers turn the button green, while incorrect answers turn the button red.
+### Next Question:
+- Users proceed to the next question by clicking the "Next Question" button.
+Results Screen: Upon completing the quiz, users are presented with their final score and an option to restart the quiz for another attempt.

 ## Features

 ### Existing Features
 __Header__

-- The header, located at the top of the page, displays the game name "Mind Challenge" in a clear font that contrasts with the background.
--This header clearly informs the user about the game they are playing.
+- The header is prominently located at the top of the page and displays the game name "Mind Challenge" in a large, readable font that contrasts well with the background.
+This ensures the title is easily visible and immediately informs the user of the application's purpose.

 <img width="681" alt="Captura de ecrã 2024-05-28, às 03 18 44" src="https://github.com/elsei123/test/assets/164704332/98d3b004-c158-4827-a431-a9aa37feada5">

-__Quiz Options__
+### Quiz Introduction Section

-- The quiz options section includes clear instructions and a field for the user to enter their username.
+- This section serves as the starting point for users.
+It includes a brief introduction to the quiz and a field for the user to enter their username.
-- Interactive buttons allow the user to start the quiz and navigate through the questions.
+- A <label> element for the username input field ensures accessibility and provides clear instructions.
+- An <input> field allows users to enter their username.
+- A "Start Quiz" button (<button>) is provided to initiate the quiz.
+This button has an associated event listener to handle the click event and start the quiz.
 <img width="692" alt="Captura de ecrã 2024-05-28, às 03 19 11" src="https://github.com/elsei123/test/assets/164704332/1924640f-3836-470b-a1cf-31c58e23b850">

 __Quiz Questions__